sbidy/wiz_light/README.md

 See `test.py` for how the underlying API works

 ## HA config
-To enable the platform integration add
+To enable the platform integration after installation add
 ```
 light:
   - platform: wiz_light